-Week Four: Thursday Mathematics - Race to One Hundred from Youcubed.org

-This game provides students an opportunity to practice addition, subtraction, multiplication and division as they try to reach 100 on a number chart.
+Week Four: Thursday Mathematics - Race to One Hundred from Youcubed.org they try to reach 100 on a number chart.
 The game can be modified by adding more dice or using dice with more than 6 sides.
 Students will have fun playing as well as making up their own rules for a new game.